 At the Church’s Service

 The Head of the Church is Jesus Christ, and deacons are His idea.
 Deacons, alongside elder-pastors, make up the Church’s leadership.
 Maybe this fact should surprise us a little, because the Greek word for deacon can be translated simply as “servant.”
-So, these leaders are those known to the congregation chiefly as servants.
+So, leaders are servants.
+These leaders are those known to the congregation chiefly as servants.

-One implication of having one of the two offices of a church be that of deacon suggests that the whole Church is to have service as one of its key features.
+One consequence of having one out of the two offices of a church be that of deacon is the suggestion that the whole Church is to have service as one of its key features.
 Indeed, a deacon is an embodiment of the humble engagement that should characterize the church’s entire membership.
 Importantly, a humble engagement that we saw supremely exampled in our Lord Jesus.
 So, in his service the deacon is following the example of Jesus Christ and setting an example for the rest of the congregation.

 The type of service the deacon renders is not spelled out in the New Testament.
 As the needs of the Church alter throughout time and place, so the kinds of service required by the deacons will vary.
 Though one abiding thrust for service might be suggested: a deacon is to serve in such a way so that the elder-pastor(s) is/are freed up to the ministry of the word and prayer.
 To say that another, perhaps clumsier way: generally speaking, the elders oversee the spiritual needs of the church while the deacons attend to the practical.
 (Acts 6)